-- San Juan Bautista – Saint John the Baptist’s day is celebrated on June 24th with bonfires, feasts and balls being held in towns and villages across Spain.
-It is also customary for people to jump over the flames of the bonfires as a way of guaranteeing good luck in the coming year.
+Saint John the Baptist’s Day is celebrated on June 24th with bonfires, feasts and balls being held in towns and villages across Spain.
+It is also customary for people to jump over the flames of bonfires as a way of guaranteeing good luck in the coming year.

-- La Tomatina – This quirky festival takes place in August in the town of Bunol near Valencia.
+This quirky festival takes place in August in the town of Bunol near Valencia.
 Participants pelt each other with tomatoes in a giant food fight that lasts for around an hour!
-Afterwards, everyone cleans up together and enjoys a magnificent paella feast.
+Afterward, everyone cleans up together and enjoys a magnificent paella feast.

-- Halloween – Although not originally a Spanish tradition, Halloween has become increasingly popular in recent years.
-Children dress up in costumes and go trick-or-treating around their neighbourhood, while adults enjoy parties and gatherings with friends.
+Although not originally a Spanish tradition, Halloween has become increasingly popular in recent years.
+Children dress up in costumes and go trick-or-treating around their neighborhood, while adults enjoy parties and gatherings with friends.

-- Navidad – Christmas is one of the most important holidays in Spain, with family gatherings and festive meals taking centre stage.
+Christmas is one of the most important holidays in Spain, with family gatherings and festive meals taking center stage.
 On Christmas Eve, it is traditional for families to attend Midnight Mass before enjoying a huge feast known as “La Cena de Nochebuena.”